Southeast Asia: Religion

-There are approximately 205 million Buddhists in Southeast Asia, making it the second-largest religion in the region, after Islam.
-Approximately 38% of the global Buddhist population resides in Southeast Asia.
-Buddhism is predominant in Vietnam, Thailand, Laos, Cambodia, Myanmar and Singapore.
-They may come from Theravada or Mahayana school.
+There are approximately 190–205 million Buddhists in Southeast Asia, making it the second-largest religion in the region.
+Approximately 28 to 35% of the world's Buddhists reside in Southeast Asia.
+Buddhism is predominant in Vietnam, Thailand, Laos, Cambodia, Myanmar and Singapore, and adherents may come from Theravada or Mahayana schools.
 Ancestor worship and Confucianism are also widely practised in Vietnam and Singapore.
-Taoism is also widely practised by the overseas Chinese community in Malaysia, Singapore and Thailand.
-Chinese folk religions are also widely practised by the overseas Chinese community such as Mazuism.
+Taoism and Chinese folk religions such as Mazuism are also widely practised by the overseas Chinese community in Malaysia, Singapore and Thailand.
 In certain cases, they may include Chinese or local deities in their worshipping practises such as Tua Pek Kong, Datuk Keramat and many more.